 Tuition and Fees Deadlines

-Students who pre-register for classes are required to pay tuition and fees according to the payment due date published in the schedule of classes.
-This schedule can be obtained on the San Juan College website at www.sanjuancollege.edu.
+Students who pre-register for classes are required to pay tuition and fees in full by noon on the first date of the “Weekly Drops for Non-Payment” schedule, which can be found on the Academic Calendar.
+Full payment means either 100% paid or enrolled in the NelNet (e-Cashier) Payment Plan.
+Payment plan details can be found on the Business Office’s wepage.
 Financial aid recipients or students sponsored by authorized third parties must have financial arrangements complete prior to registration.

 Refunds - Refunds of tuition and special course fees are mailed the week following the Add/Drop Period of any semester.
-Please refer to the class schedule.
+For additional information, visit www.sanjuancollege.edu/paymentoptions.